thiennp/frontend-mastery-hub/levels/65/README.md

-# Level 65: Data Fetching & Caching
+# Level 65: API Design

 ## Overview
-This level focuses on data fetching & caching and provides comprehensive learning materials, examples, and projects.
+This level focuses on api design and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of data fetching & caching
+- Understand the core concepts of api design
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns